timescale/docs/timescaledb/tutorials/aws-lambda/continuous-deployment.md

     Take a note of the function name, you need it later to configure the deployment file.

 ## Procedure: Creating a new GitHub repository

-Now let's create a new GitHub repository which contains the function code.
+Now you can create a new GitHub repository which contains the function code.

 1. Create a new GitHub [repository](https://github.com/new).
     ![lambda github repo](image url)
-1. On your computer, create a new project folder called `lambda-cd`:
+1. On your local system, create a new project folder called `lambda-cd`:
     ```bash
     mkdir lambda-cd
     cd lambda-cd